Logiqx/gps-wizard/docs/formats/fit.md

 Some trackpoints with a speed of zero gain a non-zero speed (presumably derived from positional data) and some speeds change by 0.001 m/s.

 This is quite unexpected as re-saving a FIT file using GPSBabel should not have any effect on the speeds in the file.

+### TODO

+Add support for Timex Ironman tracks where speed and position are split into separate data records.